Mumbai Crime: CCTV captures arsonist setting 8 bikes ablaze

-The footage shows the culprit asking locals for a matchbox, and attempting to steal petrol, before setting eight bikes in Kherwadi ablaze with a lit cigarette
+The CCTV footage shows the culprit asking locals for a matchbox, and also attempting to steal petrol, before setting eight bikes in Kherwadi ablaze with a lit cigarette

 During investigations of an arson case in which eight bikes were charred in Kherwadi, near the Western Express Highway on Friday, the police recovered CCTV footage which has revealed startling details about the incident.